gualtierotesta/blog/docs/certifications/ccdak.md

 A partition is a log structure, an immutable and time ordered sequence of events; new events are always attached at the end of the partition.

-Each partition can have 0..N replicas, for fault tolerance.
-The number of replicas is the replication factor; its typical value is 3.
+Each partition can have 0 to N replicas, for fault tolerance.
+The number of replicas is the replication factor; its typical value is 3 because 3 is the typical number of brokers in the cluster.
 Replicas are distributed across the brokers, with one as leader and the others as followers.

 The partitions are stored as files (`segments`) on the disk.
 No structured storage is required by Kafka.